sarriaroman/Keystone-Rest-API/README.md

     // Add routes with Keystone
     keystoneRestApi.createRest(keystone);

+	// Create Documentation and write it to a file fs.writeFileSync('api.md', keystoneRestApi.apiDocs(), 'UTF-8');
 ```

 ### TODO
-- The "update" and "create" method must use the Keystone UpdateHandler
+- The "update" and "create" method must use the Keystone UpdateHandler (Done)
 - New Tests based on the changes.

 ## Authors